-B. Name and contact information for special education coordinator (school and, if applicable, network) School Leader of Special Education Programming; Contact Information Mandi Lehnherr mlehnherr@lfno.org (504) 620-5500 CMO Leader of Special Education Programming; Contact Information (if different)
+B. Name and contact information for special education coordinator (school and, if applicable, network)

+School Leader of Special Education Programming; Patton Campus:

+Contact Information Freddie Boyer

+fboyer@lfno.org

+(504) 620-5500

+Johnson Campus: Shea Riley sriley@Ifno.org (504) 620-5500

+McNair Campus:

+Vincent Wiemann

+vwiemann@lfno.org

+(504) 620-5500

+CMO Leader of Special Education Programming; Mario Myles Sr.

+Contact Information (if different) mmyles@lfno.org

+(504) 620-5500

-C. Data Snapshots 2018-19 enrollment rate of students with disabilities served by the school 9.5% 2017-18 in school and out of school suspension rate of students with disabilities served by the school 0 2017-18 number of students with disabilities who are removed for disciplinary reasons for more than 10 school days in one academic year 0
+C. Data Snapshots 2021-22 enrollment rate of students with disabilities served by the school 8.2% 2020-21 in school and out of school suspension rate of students with disabilities served by the school 0% 2020-21 number of students with disabilities who are removed for disciplinary reasons for more than 10 school days in one academic year < 10

-D. Description of how pupil appraisal, special education, and related services are provided by the school Appraisal/Evaluation Main point of contact if a Mandi Lehnherr parent would like to mlehnherr@lfno.org request an evaluation (504) 620-5500 Response to Intervention Examples of universal screeners: DRC, DIBELS, mCLASS, Lexia Core 5, Overview FrontRow, Fluharty-2, CELF-5 Screener, Strengths and Difficulties Questionnaire, MAP, GORT, SRSS social-emotional universal screener.

-Table 1 Examples of reading interventions: Lexia Core 5, Lively Letters, Really Great 1 Reading, Paired reading, Cloze, easyCBM, Reading A to Z Leveled Readers, Individualized and targeted instruction in identified areas by interventionist Examples of math interventions: FrontRow, Math Fact Café, Incremental Rehearsal, Problem Interspersal, easyCBM, CreativeMath, Individualized and targeted instruction in identified areas by interventionist Examples of behavior interventions: PBIS World, Daily Behavior Report Card, Check-In/Check-Out, Social Stories, Think Sheets, Structured Breaks, The Praise Game, Life Skills for Kids, Relaxation Rain Forest, Individualized Behavior Support plans by School Counselor based on results of Functional Behavior Assessment and Behavior Intervention Plan.
-School Building Level Members of the SBLC team: At Lycee, the SBLC is referred to as the Committee (SBLC) - Student Assistance Team (SAT).
-This team is made up of the child's Student Assistance Team parent(s), teacher(s), an academic/behavioral interventionist, the (SAT) Coordinator or Director of Exceptional Student Services and depending on the student's needs, the School Counselor or a school speech-language pathologist.
+D. Description of how pupil appraisal, special education, and related services are provided by the school Appraisal/Evaluation Main point of contact if a Mario Myles Sr. parent would like to mmyles@lfno.org request an evaluation (504) 620-5500 Response to Intervention Examples of universal screeners: DRC, DIBELS, mCLASS, Lexia Core 5, Freckle, Overview Fluharty-2, CELF-5 Screener, Strengths and Difficulties Questionnaire, MAP, GORT, SRSS social-emotional universal screener.
+Examples of reading interventions: Lexia Core 5, Really Great Reading, Paired reading, Cloze, easyCBM, Reading A to Z Leveled Readers, Freckle, CKLA Individualized and targeted instruction in identified areas by interventionist Examples of math interventions: Freckle, Math Fact Café, Incremental Rehearsal, IXL, Research-based Math Fluency interventions, Problem Interspersal, easyCBM, CreativeMath, Singapore Math Individualized and targeted instruction in identified areas by interventionist Examples of behavior interventions: PBIS World, Daily Behavior Report Card, Check-In/Check-Out, Social Stories, Think Sheets, Structured Breaks, The Praise Game, Life Skills for Kids, Relaxation Rain Forest, Individualized Behavior Support plans by School Counselor based on results of Functional Behavior Assessment and Behavior Intervention Plan.
+School Building Level Members of the SBLC team: At Lycee, the SBLC is referred to as the Student Committee (SBLC) Assistance Team (SAT).
+This team is made up of the child's parent( teacher(s), an academic/behavioral interventionist, the Coordinator or Director of Exceptional Student Services and depending on the student's needs, the School Counselor or a school speech-language pathologist.
 Example engagements with parents: Parents are invited and highly encouraged to attend SAT meetings as needed.
 Parents are called or e-mailed to scheduled SAT meetings, with a follow up calendar invitation.
-Parents can request SAT meetings, with a follow up calendar invitation. necessary, parents may participate in SAT meetings via teleconferencing.
+Parents can request SAT meetings at any point throughout the year.
+When necessary, parents may participate in SAT meetings via teleconferencing.
 For Spanish-speaking families, an in-person certified staff translator is present to assure language access and parent's full participation.
-Example decisions SBLC team can make: After reviewing objective data and discussing a student's strengths, weaknesses, and areas of concern, the SAT may decide to 1.
-Conduct no further action at the time of the meeting because the student no longer presents with significant concerns, 2.
-Conduct additional interventions through the RtI process, Refer the student to the appropriate committee to conduct a Section 504 Evaluation, 4.
-Refer the student to pupil appraisal personnel for support services, 5.
-Refer the student to pupil appraisal personnel for an individual evaluation if an exceptionality is suspected.
-Appraisal Team Members of appraisal team: At Lycée Français de la Nouvelle-Orléans, rippraisar ream Certified School Psychologists provide our psycho-educational evaluations; a licensed Educational Diagnostician provides educational evaluations; certified and licensed Speech-Language Pathologists provide speech-language evaluations; licensed Occupational Therapists conduct occupational evaluations; a certified Adapted Physical Education provider conducts adapted physical education evaluations; a licensed Physical Therapist conducts physical therapy evaluations; a licensed Vision
+Example decisions SBLC team can make: After reviewing objective data and discussing a student's strengths, weaknesses, and areas of concern, the SAT may decide to Conduct no further action at the time of the meeting because the student no longer presents with significant concerns, Continue current intervention and progress monitoring through the RtI process, Conduct additional interventions through the RtI process, 4.
+Refer the student to the appropriate committee to conduct a Section 504 Evaluation, 5.
+Refer the student to pupil appraisal personnel for support services,